edvin02em-debug/EdvinMartinssonPortfolio/index.md

 # Edvin Martinsson
-I am a 24 year old man from Värnamo.
+I am a 24-year-old product design student originally from Värnamo.
-Me and my partner moved to Mölndal together in 2022 in order to study.
+In 2022, my partner and I moved to Mölndal to pursue our studies.
-Now I am a 2nd-year product design student at Chalmers University of Technology.
+I am currently in my second year of the Product Design programme at Chalmers University of Technology.

 I have a strong interest in product design and the product development process.
 I enjoy solving practical design challenges through my coursework and in my spare time.
 Now I am looking to extend this interest to a practical real-world proffesional setting.